cthae/Adobe-Launch-Debugger/README.md

 * [x] Add logging for the Site Section near the PV info
 * [x] Implement server call counting in logging
 * [x] Release the v0.88
+* [ ] A pageview is misfiring on adobe launch site.
+Need to check it.
 * [ ] Implement logging for failed server calls.
 Need to figure out a way to simulate a good error.
 Maybe an SSL error is a good one to simulate.
 * [ ] Implement the library switching logic
 * [ ] Once the library switching logic is done, implement a setting to remove the .min from the library.
 It's gonna utilize the same redirecting logic.
 Off by default.